mrkkrp/mrkkrp.github.io/posts/category-theory-part-1.md

 defined by **objects** and **maps** (synonyms: *arrows*, *morphisms*, *functions*, *transformations*).
-There are also a few laws that should hold for the objects and maps in order to form a category, but we will get to them.
+There are also a few laws that should hold for the objects and maps in order to form a category, but we will get to them a bit later.

 **Objects** can be pretty much everything.
 The simplest and most intuitive object is probably *finite set* (just a collection of things), and it will be discussed in the next section.
+The term rather means type of something, not particular value.
 It's worth noticing that objects in a category may have additional structure or properties associated with them, and they should not “lose” the properties when we work within one category (makes sense, otherwise we would kind of “walk” outside of category).

 **Maps** have **domain** (an object), **codomain** (an object again), and a rule assigning to each element $a$ in the domain, an element $b$ in the